Our Verdict

 The REI Midweight Bottoms are some of the comfiest synthetic pairs of long underwear we've had the pleasure of testing.
 The fabric is more smooth than ultra soft, but the four-way stretch really makes them feel wonderful to wear, allowing for great freedom of movement.
 Minimally obtrusive flatlock seams throughout keep pressure points out of the picture, and we were delighted to find that such a budget pair of midweight leggings still include a gusseted crotch, helping out with the bottom's already excellent articulation.

 The cut of the Midweight is neither loose nor tight, and the four-way stretch fabric should allow for a wide spectrum of body types.
-The inseam is approximately 31" for a size medium and worked well for our main tester, who usually wears a pant with a 32" inseam; the bottom cuff rests just above the ankle.
-The 1.5" waistband is also approximately 31" around unstretched and didn't feel too tight for a 32" waist.
+The inseam is approximately 31 inches for a size medium and worked well for our main tester, who usually wears a pant with a 32-inch inseam; the bottom cuff rests just above the ankle.
+The 1.5-inch waistband is also approximately 31 inches around unstretched and didn't feel too tight for a 32-inch waist.
 There is a fly on the front for convenience, and the bottom cuffs are minimal, without any additional stretch built in.

 Durability

-The Midweight Bottoms are all but custom-made for the accident-prone, like our main tester who can't help but bump into trees and slip on ice.
-They are one of the burliest pairs we've tested, thanks to their midweight synthetic fabric and tight weave.
+The Midweight Bottoms are all but custom-made for the accident-prone, like our main tester.
+“I can't help but run right into trees and slip on ice — I have the bruises to prove it!
+The REI Midweights are one of the burliest pairs I've tested, thanks to their heavier synthetic fabric and tight weave,” admits Simoni.
 Our harsh lab tests that usually leave most wool long underwear shredded resulted in only superficial damage to the REI Midweights.

-In our real-world testing, we found no degradation to the comfortable four-way stretch, which hasn't lost its shape or elasticity.
+Our real-world testing found no degradation to the comfortable four-way stretch, which hasn't lost its shape or elasticity.
 Tough, flatlock seams are found exclusively throughout the bottoms, and we noticed no premature wearing of these seams or of the fabric itself.
-The thick 1.5" waist strap has plenty of stretch and can take a fair amount of abuse.
+The thick 1.50-inch waist strap has plenty of stretch and can take a fair amount of abuse.

 Drying Speed

 The Midweight Bottoms fared decently here.
-The synthetic fabric has a tight weave, and the fabric weight itself is the thickest of any of the synthetics that we've tested, so the results we gathered track.
-Drying times were faster than the thickest wool and wool blends we've tested, but this is also to be expected, as wool usually holds onto moisture a little more than synthetics.
+The synthetic fabric has a tight weave, and the fabric weight itself is the thickest of any synthetics we've tested, so the results we gathered track.
+Drying times were faster than the thickest wool and wool blends we've tested, but this is also to be expected, as wool usually holds moisture slightly more than synthetics.

-Cross-referencing these findings with what we've seen with warmth and breathability would suggest to us that the REI Midweight Bottoms are best for colder outings, where you don't run into the issue of overheating and over-perspiring.
+Cross-referencing these findings with what we've seen with warmth and breathability would suggest that the REI Midweight Bottoms are best for colder outings, where you don't run into the issue of overheating and over-perspiring.
+“Too much long underwear for summer for me,” Simoni puts succinctly.
+But adds, “Perfect for Winter!”
 Putting these to work while ski touring would be an excellent use case.
 Once at the hut, hang them up to dry near the fire, and they'll be perfectly dry for the next morning's laps up the adjacent hill.
 Unfortunately, these bottoms don't come with any odor control/antimicrobial technology, so there's a chance that they will start smelling a little ripe after a few uses between washes.
 We personally didn't experience anything overly offensive, which we're grateful for avoiding.

 Layering Ability